 Made with mixed berries and sweetened only with two dates, this bowl also sneakily manages to get in a couple of portions of vegetables.
 You'll find you don't taste the kale or riced cauliflower, but get all the benefits of these veggies (extra vitamins, fibre etc.) while enjoying a delicious-tasting smoothie.

-Perfect for those who love a less sweet breakfast, this berry smoothie will set you up for the day!
+Perfect for those who love a less sweet breakfast, this smoothie bowl without banana will set you up for the day!

 Riced Cauliflower - I recommend using riced cauliflower for this smoothie bowl as it blends a little more easily than cauliflower florets or pieces.
 You can usually buy these frozen in places like Costco.

 And I promise you won't be able to taste it!
 The cauliflower just helps to add texture and thickness to the smoothie bowl (plus a load of extra nutrients).